derMacon/anki-pdf-editor/README.md

 // todo insert gif

 ### Todo
-* update vimrc with
-    - page tag instead of page num
-    - curr page with `,p`
 * make instructional gifs for readme
 * check if files in anki-pdf-editor are necessary for build (maybe add to .gitignore)
 * publish build